how it works

 Porous materials.
 Mold that has penetrated drywall, wood studs, carpet, or ceiling tiles cannot be cleaned.
 The material must be removed and replaced.
 Cutting into moldy drywall without proper containment releases spores throughout your home.

 Hidden mold.
 If you smell mold but can’t see it, it’s likely inside a wall cavity, under flooring, or in the attic or crawl space.
+The early signs of mold are worth knowing here.
 Professional inspectors can use moisture meters and thermal imaging to locate it before any demolition happens.

 HVAC contamination.
 Mold in ductwork circulates spores through every room in the house.
 This requires specialized cleaning equipment and is not a DIY job.